Wildfire season is all year long

 Wildfires are getting more difficult to put out in part because of the abundance of ladder fuels in overgrown forests.
 These are low-lying tree branches, shrubs, and small and medium trees under the canopy of larger trees.
 Once a slow-burning surface fire on the ground reaches these ladder fuels, fires can spread rapidly to the entire top canopy.
 When those big trees are burning, embers blown by the wind can ignite neighboring trees and can be spread further downwind.

-Parts of Northern California also witnessed fire tornadoes this summer.
+Similarly, parts of Northern California also witnessed fire tornadoes in the summer of 2020.
 These vortices of flame are formed through extreme heat, uneven terrain, and turbulent winds.
 Because they create their own weather system, fire tornadoes can be incredibly hard to combat.

 5. Current fire control policy isn’t helping – and humans aren’t, either

-To protect yourself and your home from wildfires, wildfire insurance is a must.
-You can also do your part in your community to reduce the likelihood and impact of wildfires by:
+You can do your part in your community to reduce the likelihood and impact of wildfires by:

 • Clearing brush and trees near your home.

-• Remodeling with fire-resistant design features and materials.
+• Remodeling with fire-resistant design features and noncombustible materials.

 • Making a fire safety plan for your family.